janziemba/react-native-simple-ui/README.md

 **Notice** the `styles` come from props, it's not the `const styles` defined above the component.

-And you can also access theme object anywhere in the app:
+And you can also access index object anywhere in the app:
 ```jsx
 ...
 import { withTheme } from 'react-native-simple-ui';